Montreal Economic Institute: Reputation

-Commentators often characterize it as Quebec's equivalent to the Fraser Institute and a voice of fiscal conservationism in Quebec.
+Commentators often characterize the MEI as Quebec's equivalent to the Fraser Institute and a voice of fiscal conservationism in Quebec.
 Former MEI vice president Tasha Kheiriddin placed it in the same group as the Fraser Institute as well as the National Citizens Coalition, Frontier Centre for Public Policy, the Canadian Taxpayers Federation, and the Atlantic Institute for Market Studies.
 An analysis of social networks on Twitter by the Institute for Research on Public Policy found that MEI is one of the Canadian think tanks with the highest "right-wing" scores, along with the Manning Centre, the Frontier Centre for Public Policy, the Canadian Taxpayers Federation, the C.D.
 Howe Institute, the Canada West Foundation, and the Atlantic Institute for Market Studies.

 Another former MEI vice president, Bernier stated the institute influenced him as an Industry Minister by giving him the experience to learn about public policies and how to implement good public policies.

-Their reasoning was also questioned on several occasions by the Institut de recherche et d'informations socio-économiques,.
+The MEI's reasoning was also questioned on several occasions by the Institut de recherche et d'informations socio-économiques,.
 Ethan Cox, a political organizer and writer, has said that "MEI is part of the same problem they have with money in the U.S. political process: corporate interests who can outspend critics have too much influence in our political process."